cedricyeeky/IS459-Project/terraform/modules/athena/REALTIME_DATA_SETUP.md

 ## Overview

-The Athena queries integrate real-time data from your mock API with historical Gold layer data.
+The Athena queries integrate real-time data from your API with historical Gold layer data.
 This document explains how to set up the real-time data tables in AWS Glue Data Catalog.

 ## Required Tables

 ### 1. `realtime_flights` Table

-This table should contain flight data from your mock API with the following schema:
+This table should contain flight data from your API with the following schema:

 ```sql
 CREATE EXTERNAL TABLE realtime_flights (